 Patellofemoral pain syndrome is defined as knee pain resulting from mechanical and biochemical changes to the patellofemoral joint.

 MF declares that he has no competing interests.

-Dr Michael Fredericson would like to gratefully acknowledge Dr Jong In Lee and Dr Julia Arroyo, previous contributors to this monograph.
+Dr Michael Fredericson would like to gratefully acknowledge Dr Jong In Lee and Dr Julia Arroyo, previous contributors to this topic.
 JIL and JA declare that they have no competing interests.